KULL-Centre/FRETpredict/README.md

 Overview
 --------

-A package for predictions of FRET Efficiency from protein structures and trajectories, based on the Rotamer Library Approach (RLA).
+A package for FRET Efficiency prediction from protein structures and trajectories, based on the Rotamer Library Approach (RLA).

 Installation
 ------------